Quantum density estimation with density matrices: Application to quantum anomaly detection: Acknowledgments

 \section{Acknowledgments}

 We acknowledge the use of IBM Quantum services for this work.
 The views expressed in this work are those of the authors and do not reflect the official policy or position of IBM or the IBM Quantum team.
+D.H.U. acknowledges Google Research for the support through the Google Ph.D.
+Fellowship.